 Sometines, you may need to deworm your horse.
-Happily, there are a number of reasonably effective and very safe products out there.
+Happily, if you do – and you should find out if you do with a fecal egg count rather than just blindly deworming on some random schedule – there are a number of reasonably effective and very safe products out there.
 However, there are also quite a number of products out there that don’t work at all.
 This article is mostly about those.

 In addition to safety and fairly good effectiveness, deworming compounds have one other thing in common; they are all chemicals.
 “What’s a chemical?” you say.
 Well, by definition, a chemical is, “Any substance used in or resulting from a change to atoms or molecules.”
 Of course, that definition encompasses, well, just about everything, but even so, a segment of the population is afraid of chemicals (especially the ones that are produced in laboratories).
 There’s even term for the fear – chemophobia.